cacrookes/misc-files/README.md

 - https://github.com/github/gitignore

 ## Vagrantfiles
-To use, download the file and rename it to `Vagrantfile`
+To use, download the file and rename it to `Vagrantfile`.
+Feel free to edit the file as needed.

 ### python-psql-Vagrantfile
 - uses the **bento/ubuntu-16.04-i386** box
 - installs: